 Experience: Candidate must have at least six years of professional experience in health physics within the year the examination is to be taken.
 At least three years of experience must have been in applied health physics.

-Note: Advanced degrees in health physics, or closely related field, may be substituted for a maximum of two years of the required experience at the discretion of the Board.
+Note: Advanced degrees in health physics or a closely related field may be substituted for a maximum of two years of the required experience at the discretion of the Board.
 Military service in the commissioned officer and E9 grades will be accepted towards professional health physics experience.

 Other: Candidate must present at least two letters of reference from the candidate’s supervisor.